wisungyo/ineedquotebot/README.md

 # I Need Quote Bot 🧠💭

 A Telegram bot that delivers daily inspirational quotes and allows users to request quotes on demand.
 Keep motivated with a fresh quote every day or get a random quote whenever you need inspiration!
+Find the bot on Telegram @ineedquotebot.

 ## Preview